pcse/pmm-scanner-api/README.md

 ###Contexts

-API consists of two different `contexts`.
+API consists of three different `contexts`.
 Contexts can be thought of as modes for your data output.

-There are two different types of **contexts**
+There are three different types of **contexts**

 - `students`
 - `events`
+- `general`

 A **students** context returns a set of data with one or more items.
 Data is based on students, meaning that output will consist solely of student information.
 For example, a request with this context with parameters consisting of a *last name* of *Smith* and an *event name* of *Dominion Power* will yield *n* amount of results, where *n* is the number of students with a *last name* of *Smith* that happened to attend an event hosted by *Dominion Power*.
 An example of this request is shown below: